-Our growing graduate programs are made up of students, faculty, and staff with diverse perspectives and backgrounds.
+Our growing graduate programs are made up of students, faculty, and staff with varied perspectives and backgrounds.
 Faculty take an integrated approach to their research projects, collaborating locally, nationally, and internationally with researchers and community partners.

 Graduate Program Mission and Outcomes